foam-framework/foam/tutorial/todo/3-wiring.md

 });
 {% endhighlight %}

 You can check that this new rendition of our app is working by going to [http://localhost:8000/foam/index.html?model\_=com.todo.TodoApp&classpath=../js/](http://localhost:8000/foam/index.html?model_=com.todo.TodoApp&classpath=../js/).
+It should be identical to before.

 So what's going on with this new model?